-Lists the sources from which the project will be financed and the Fiscal Year funds will be received.
-Funding sources include State aid, Federal aid, developer contributions, and general obligation bonds.
-If "Other" is used as a designation, the funding sources are identified in the project highlight statement.
+Lists the sources from which the project will be financed, and the fiscal year funds will be received.
+Funding sources include State aid, federal aid, developer contributions and general obligation bonds.
+If "Other" is used, the funding sources are identified in the project highlight statement.